niclindh/UDS-WordPress-Child-Theme/README.md

 ## Headings

-Use the UDS headings block to add headings to a page.
+Use the Heading block to add headings to a page.

 Use H2 headings to introduce sections, and H3 headings to separate content inside sections.

 All H3s should be reversed with gold.

+To find the ASU highlight colors, click the dropdown chevron in the Heading block.

 **Note:** The templates are already providing H1s to each page.
 Each page should only and always have exactly one H1, so do not add H1s unless you know exactly what you're doing.